necula01/jax/jax/experimental/mini_jax/README.md

 only with supported primitives.
 If you follow this rule, then you can write new transformations that compose nicely with the other ones.

-### Many Python programs hide statically-well-typed computations
+### Many Python numerical contain statically-well-typed computations waiting to come out

 The classic adage "well-typed programs don't go wrong" comes in very handy here.
 We would like to have a static type system for our symbolic expressions such that (1) the output of tracing is a well-typed expression, (2) a well-typed expression can be evaluated without error, can be JIT-compiled and executed without error, and can be transformed without errors into well-typed expressions.
-Here, by "error" we mean some internal errors in the JAX transformation machinery, excluding data-dependent errors such as division-by-zero.
+Here, by "error" we mean some internal errors in the JAX transformation and compilation machinery, excluding data-dependent run-time errors such as division-by-zero.

-The reason why this type safety property is very useful is that we want to give all the JAX errors during tracing (during `traceable_user_func(in_t)`) because that is when the Python interpreter executes user code and can localize the error with precise stack tracers.
-In instead, we allow any of our standard or custom evaluators and JIT-compilers to fail, the stack trace will contain only JAX internal code.
+The reason why this type safety property is very useful is that we want to give all the JAX errors during tracing (during `traceable_user_func(in_t)`) because that is when the Python interpreter executes user code and can localize the error with precise stack traces.
+If instead, we allow any of our standard or custom evaluators and JIT-compilers to fail, the stack trace will contain only JAX internal code.